AndreyKiselev/Nanopores/README.md

 UsefulFunctions.py Lines 852 853 855 deli[i] = (...   int(startpoints[i]+1):int(endpoints[i]-1)])) integer type specification

 Pythion.py Baselinecalc() Line 564  if .dat file is downloaded no file processing (should be especially described to protect from bugs)

+UsefulFunctions.py Lines 467 added: self.p1.clear() on order to avoid debug: If we load to channel data (.dat) and make show Channel 2 and then Plot Both.
+The old graph was not removed.